shounen51/barrage4U/README.md

-# Barrage_from_discord
+# Barrage4U
-fetch text from discord and print on screen
+fetch text from discord, twtich, youtube and print on screen